 5. Can you really eat out safely?

-Eating out while following a strict gluten-free diet is tough.
+Eating out while following a strict gluten-free diet is challenging.
 Remember, I can’t just take the bun off my burger… my burger can’t even touch the bun!

 That said, I find that eating out is possible with a few precautions and hacks.

-First, it’s important to eat as naturally gluten-free as possible when eating out.
-A burger is more likely to be prepared safely than a gluten-free waffle or pizza, where shared mixing bowls, ovens, and cooking utensils are used.
+First, it’s essential to eat as naturally gluten-free as possible when eating out.
+A burger is more likely to be prepared safely than a gluten-free waffle or pizza, which likely uses shared mixing bowls, ovens, and cooking utensils to prepare.

 Third, I always take my Nima Sensor with me.
-When in doubt, I test my food for gluten so I can know with some degree of certainty if my food is or is not gluten-free.
+When in doubt, I test my food for gluten so I can know with some degree of certainty if my food is or isn’t gluten-free.
+(Please note that I no longer use Nima Sensor; the company is out of business.)

-Believe it or not, a lot of chain restaurants do gluten-free well – Chili’s, Red Robin, Five Guys, Chipotle, and even Caribou Coffee have safely wrapped gluten-free breakfast sandwiches.
+Believe it or not, many chain restaurants do gluten-free well – Chili’s, Red Robin, Five Guys, Chipotle, and even Caribou Coffee have safely wrapped gluten-free breakfast sandwiches.

-California Pizza Kitchen offers certified gluten-free pizza, which means its staff has been properly trained to serve people with celiac disease.
+California Pizza Kitchen offers certified gluten-free pizza, so its staff has been trained to serve people with celiac disease.

 6. Are you allergic to gluten?